Lisman, Alabama

 Lisman is a town in Choctaw County, Alabama, United States.
 At the 2020 census, the population was 427.
 Lisman was named after a 19th-century railroad investor at the time of construction of the nearby rail line.

 Geography

-Lisman is located in northern Choctaw County at 32°10'19.978" North, 88°17'21.667" West (32.172216, -88.289352).
+Lisman is located in northern Choctaw County.

 According to the U.S. Census Bureau, the town has a total area of 6.7 km2, all land.

 History

 In 1962, local residents participated in "a federal lawsuit challenging the white Choctaw County registrars who were rejecting 95 percent of black voters’ applications."
 Martin Luther King visited the town to lead a rally for voting rights on April 30, 1966.

 The town incorporated in 1979, which enabled it to pave its dirt roads, and build sewers.

 A 2019 article described Mayor Jason Ward's plans to hire a police officer and rebuild the abandoned school library.

 Lisman was not included in Choctaw County's new “Opportunity Zones” in 2019.